 SFS 2781 Principles of Tropical Coastal Ecology (3 credits)

 is an interdisciplinary, field-based course that introduces students to the ecology of coastal and marine ecosystems.
 Students learn to identify the major groups of dominant species in these habitats and understand the complexity of ecosystem functions in a delicate island-based marine context.
 The concept of island biogeography helps to frame the examination of the status of tropical island systems, especially those prone to perturbations related to climate change.
-Students conduct field exercises in many coastal habitats including reefs, mangroves, intertidal zones, grass beds, and estuaries.
+Students conduct field exercises in several coastal habitats including reefs, mangroves, intertidal zones, seagrass beds, and nearshore forests.

 You will gain practical skills in the field such as: marine biodiversity assessments and survey techniques, species ID and population monitoring, animal behavior observation, tourism impact assessments, coral health assessments, snorkel skills.